ropensci/roweb3/content/blog/2023-02-17-ropensci-news-digest-february-2023/index.md

 If you're interested in maintaining any of the R packages below, you might enjoy reading our blog post [What Does It Mean to Maintain a Package?](/blog/2023/02/07/what-does-it-mean-to-maintain-a-package/) (or listening to its discussion on the [R Weekly highlights podcast](https://rweekly.fireside.fm/111) hosted by Eric Nantz and Mike Thomas)!

-- **[citesdb](https://docs.ropensci.org/citesdb/)**,a high-performance database of shipment-level CITES trade data.
+- **[citesdb](https://docs.ropensci.org/citesdb/)**, a high-performance database of shipment-level CITES trade data.
 Provides convenient access to over 40 years and 20 million records of endangered wildlife trade data from the Convention on International Trade in Endangered Species of Wild Fauna and Flora, stored on a local on-disk, out-of memory 'DuckDB' database for bulk analysis.
-[Issue for volunteering](https://github.com/ropensci/citesdb/issues/21)
+[Issue for volunteering](https://github.com/ropensci/citesdb/issues/21).

 ### Call for comaintainers